 I’m not the biggest fan of bamboo sprouts, largely due to their lack of flavour, but if there were ever a way to make them edible, it’s with the addition of the outer edge of fat from the Kobe beef steak.
 Acutely tuned into the female fear of fat, the chef made a distinct effort to convey to me that the fat contained zero calories as it sizzled away on the hot plate.
 Tasting it, I wasn’t convinced but even the fat melted in my mouth and cares of weight increase were light years away.

-Reveling in a post-Kobe glow, the meal came to a fitting Japanese end with a delicate tea served with lemon.
-I was fearful of putting anything else in my mouth, wanting to cling on to the taste of the beef for eternity, but even the tea managed to complement and enhance the lingering flavour.
+Revelling in a post-Kobe glow, the meal came to a fitting Japanese end with a delicate tea served with lemon.
+I was fearful of putting anything else in my mouth, wanting to cling to the taste of the beef for eternity, but even the tea managed to complement and enhance the lingering flavour.

 By the time I finished the last morsel of beef I knew two things: i) I was unlikely to need to eat anything else for a good 24 hours – a suspicion that turned out to be true as the beef seemed to expand in my stomach over the following hours, and ii) the Kobe beef had forever changed life…but unfortunately not for the better.